Hawaii judge freezes Trump’s revamped travel ban

 “Mr. Trump was asked, ‘Is there a war between the West and radical Islam, or between the West and Islam itself?’
 He replied: ‘It’s very hard to separate.
 Because you don’t know who’s who,’” the judge added.

-In Greenbelt, Maryland, Judge Theodore Chuang was expected to rule on a complaint filed by a coalition of advocacy groups that the amended order discriminates against Muslims.
+In Greenbelt, Maryland, Judge Theodore Chuang was expected to rule on a separate complaint filed by advocacy groups claiming that the amended order discriminates against Muslims.

 “In his mind, the danger of Muslims and the danger of refugees is all combined danger,” Omar Jadwat, a lawyer for the American Civil Liberties Union, said of the president.